 I used to bake bread sometimes.
 In my bread machine.
 Too much fresh bread (with melting butter and strawberry preserves) is not conducive to weight-loss however, so my bread machine is gathering dust.

 It’s safe to say that plenty of homeschooling families get up late into the morning, gather around their one or two kids, and pop some store-bought bread into the toaster to go with their bowl of processed cereal…while dressed in their PJs.

 6. That herd of kids all consider each of their siblings their BFF. <—There it is!
 That’s the homeschool propaganda I bought into.

 My kids do love each other and the older two get along really well.
 The younger two used to get along well, but they’ve been going through a rough patch.
 They are not BFFs.
-I do think they’ll come around and don’t let somebody outside the family try to pick on them.
+I do think they’ll come around as they get older and they don’t let somebody outside the family try to pick on each other.
 They will circle the wagons and stand up for one another.

 There are homeschooled children who are very close with their siblings.
 There are probably a lot of them who do consider their siblings to be their best friends.
 That being said, homeschooled kids bicker with their siblings as much as public-schooled kids.
 I do think that homeschooling offers the opportunity to foster closer relationships, but it’s not a guarantee of sibling harmony.

 7. That herd of kids gathers happily around the kitchen table, big happy smiles on their bright, shiny faces, eager to learn because they’ve all been instilled with a love of learning. <—There’s the other one.

 We have been able to tailor our curriculum to what best suits each of the kids.
 They are all happier with their current curriculum than they have been with some of the choices we’ve tried and discarded.
 And, they will admit to liking the stuff we’re currently using.